 Vitamin D performs a whole host of jobs in the body, from helping calcium absorption to aiding bone and cell growth, but it’s also key to good immune function.

 “Vitamin D has been shown to significantly regulate immunity and to support auto-immune conditions,” says Grandi.
 “It enhances the first defence system mechanisms against pathogens and improves our immune system’s targeting, natural killing and detoxification processes.”

 Unfortunately, its hard to get enough Vitamin D from diet alone: it’s found mostly in animal products, like tuna, salmon, egg yolks, and fish liver oils.
 However, you can also get vitamin D from sunlight, which Grandi says is the best source.
 “If you receive adequate levels of sunlight, usually you wouldn’t need to supplement vitamin D. Unfortunately, many of us live in rather gloomy climates where supplementation is vital.”

 The Office of Dietary Supplements suggests five to 30 minutes of sun exposure at least twice a week is usually enough to fulfil Vitamin D needs—the perfect excuse for a walk at lunch time.
 If you’re falling short of this, it’s best to get a supplement to boost your immune system.

 If you’re worried about your immune system or flu season, always speak to your doctor before making significant lifestyle changes.
+Vitamins supplements are not a substitute for medical help, and should be used as part of a healthy lifestyle.
 Always get medical help if you’re feeling unwell.